 Excessive meetings.
 Missed deadlines.
 Emergency fire drills.
 Conflicting direction.
 Do any of these scenarios sound familiar?

-At best, an enterprise marketing department has a lot of moving parts to manage.
+At best, an enterprise marketing department has a lot of moving parts to manage to generate leads.
 At worst, productivity can suffer to the point of dysfunction.
-You’re juggling strategy, messaging, content, and metrics for a large number of products, services, and projects — and then some.
+You’re juggling marketing strategy, messaging, content, and metrics for a large number of products, services, and projects — and then some.
 You may work with a combination of full-time employees, part-time employees, interns, contractors, and a variety of stakeholders.
-At this level of complexity, it’s no surprise if your team experiences occasional confusion or frustration about the productivity of the department.
+At this level of complexity, it would be no surprise if your team experiences occasional confusion or frustration about the productivity of the department.

 By implementing a few effective collaboration tools, you can help streamline (and minimize) meetings, reduce fire drills and missed deadlines, and prevent duplicate or conflicting output.

 This type of tool may be among the most commonly used in the productivity category, but rarely is it used to full advantage.
 Project management software is labor-intensive to set up — but well worth the effort once you have your tasks, deadlines, files, and conversations stored in one location.